vega/altair/doc/user_guide/scale_color.rst

     (rect + line).configure_view(stroke=None)

+In the color space are the trajectories of the blue/orange color gradient overlayed based on the three interpolation methods (``rgb``, ``hcl``, ``hcl-long``).
 You can see that all interpolation methods chose a different route in the color space.
+The "``rgb``" trajectory a direct route.
+The ``hcl`` trajectory is choosing a route on the bottom part of the space.
 We now also understand why there is a ``-long`` suffix in the interpolation method ``hcl-long``.
 The interpolation trajectory is indeed very ``long``.

-The default of Altair is ``hcl``, but dependening on your use-case you can choose another interpolation method, see :class:`ScaleInterpolateEnum` for a complete list of options.
+The default interpolation between colors within Altair is ``hcl``.
+Dependening on your use-case you can choose another interpolation method, for a complete list of interpolation options see :class:`ScaleInterpolateEnum`.

 Color-blind viewers
 ^^^^^^^^^^^^^^^^^^^